mssoheil/news-aggregator/README.md

 ### Used news apis: `NewsApi, New York Times, Guardian`

-The default api keys for each of the news apis have been put inside the .env file as well as url

 because the news api will give CORS error on localhost, a proxy middleware has been used for it

 For filtering and pagination pagination and filter query parameters have been used